 9. Naggar Castle – Jagatsukh

-Best will be that you book rooms in the first row offering valley view.
+The best will be that you book rooms in the first row offering a valley view.
 On a relaxing day, you can hike to Old Krishna Temple, visit Shiv Temple or Roerich Art Gallery and Museum at Naggar.

 As soon as you reach the bus stand (I feel it was a bust stand :)) of Naggar lifts your eyes upwards and you can get a glimpse of a castle-like structure made of wood and rocks at a cliff point.
 It’s approx. 800 Mtrs from the bus stand.

 On the way to Naggar from Manali, there comes another quiet, calm and small village by the name Jagatsukh.
 There is a well-known temple there as “Gayatri Temple” which is known to be one of the oldest temples of all time with relevance to “Mahabharata“.